sinceresu/pypraat/Readme.md

 ## To Do

     *   enhance robustness when parsing directory and textgrid files;
-    *   accelerate line real time displaying of playing progress line；
+    *   accelerate real time displaying of playing progress line；